guessarcade/guessarcade.github.io/README.md

-# guessarcade.github.io
+# Website for GuessArcade!
-Website for GuessArcade!
+you can visit it at https://guessarcade.github.io